 Video of the Day

-Trainers must collect general client information, which includes the client’s age, gender, height and weight.
+Trainers must also collect general information, which includes age, gender, height and weight, all of which plays a role in program design.
 Information about a client’s occupation can help the trainer determine her daily activity level.
-Trainers should inquire about a client’s sleeping and dietary habits, water intake and the most recent exercise program she practiced.
+Trainers should inquire about a client’s sleeping and dietary habits, water intake and exercise experience.